moj-analytical-services/user-guidance/source/documentation/github/accessing-private-repositories-from-github-actions.md

     This example gives all workflows on all branches the read permission.

-    > Not all permissions are available via Octo STS
+    > Not all permissions are available via Octo STS, refer to [their guidance](https://github.com/octo-sts/app?tab=readme-ov-file#repository-permissions) for the enabled permissions

     ```yaml
     ---